drbfraser/CRADLE-Platform/docs/development.md

 # Development

-## Get-Started Documentation
+## Backend Onboarding Guide - Useful Documentation to Get Started

 For a comprehensive guide to backend development, please refer to the "Backend-Onboarding-Doc" located in the shared CRADLE Docs Google Drive under Guides/Tutorials > Backend-Onboarding-Doc.

-This document provides all the essential information for new backend developers to get started, offering a detailed overview of the codebase and an explanation of what each each file does.
-It also includes step-by-step instructions for running automated tests, creating and utilizing Pydantic test models, and accessing, migrating, or resetting database data.
+This document provides all the essential information for new backend developers to get started, offering a detailed overview of the codebase and an explanation of
+- What each each file does
+- Step-by-step instructions for running automated tests
+- Creating and utilizing Pydantic test models
+- Accessing, migrating, or resetting database data

 ## General Tips